Author Guidelines

 Author Identity

 In general, the author's identity/author's line of ownership is an integrated part of an article and refers to his authorship rights (authorship, is in the hands of the author), and ownership rights (ownership, belonging to the institution).
 In this connection, it must be realized that the copyright holder or the right to reproduce and distribute (and sell).
 In general, the author's identity/author's rank contains the author's name and institution, which shows ownership of the article's text.
+There is an author page that must be completed.

 In particular, the author's identity/author rank contains the following: